adetaylor/browser-learning/docs/setup.md

 ## Mac

 1. Open Terminal.
-2. Run `python --version`.
+2. Run `python3 --version`.
 See what Python version you have.
 You need at least Python 3.12.
 You can get it from the [main Python website](https://www.python.org/downloads/).
 3. Fetch and install [Visual Studio Code](https://code.visualstudio.com/) if you don't already have it.
 4. Fetch the zip of this course (your instructor will tell you how).
 4. In Terminal, run: